Inaugural Golf Classic at K Club in memory of Emma Hannigan

-The inaugural Emma Hannigan Memorial Golf Classic hosted by Breast Cancer Ireland took place on Thursday, September 6th in The K Club.
-The award-winning novelist and campaigner who passed away six months ago (March 3rd, 2018) was a staunch supporter of the research and awareness efforts of the charity.
+The inaugural Emma Hannigan Memorial Golf Classic hosted by Breast Cancer Ireland took place on Thursday, September 6 at The K Club, Co Kildare.
+The award-winning novelist and campaigner, who passed away six months ago (March 3, 2018) was a staunch supporter of the research and awareness efforts of the charity.

-In a statement read out by Aisling Hurley, CEO of Breast Cancer Ireland on behalf of the family, who were not able to attend the event, said, “All who participated in this first Emma Hannigan Memorial Golf Classic did Emma a great honour supporting this fundraising event.
-Breast Cancer Ireland, for which Emma was an ambassador, was Emma’s chosen charity and she endeavoured, even in the last days of her life, to raise funds for them.
+Breast Cancer Ireland CEO Aisling Hurley read out a statement on behalf of the family, who were not able to attend the event.
+“All who participated in this first Emma Hannigan Memorial Golf Classic did Emma a great honour supporting this fundraising event.
+Breast Cancer Ireland, for which Emma was an ambassador, was her chosen charity and she endeavoured, even in the last days of her life, to raise funds for them.
 She was trying to help prevent other families suffering as we have over the last 12 years.
-The research fellowship awarded in Emma’s name and funded by BCI, is a welcome and fitting tribute to her.
+The research fellowship awarded in Emma’s name, and funded by BCI, is a welcome and fitting tribute to her.
 Emma believed that, in time, a cure for her form of cancer would be found.
-It is so sad and unfair that her time ran out before research solved the problem”
+It is so sad and unfair that her time ran out before research solved the problem.”

-It continued “Emma reached out, throughout her suffering, to help other cancer victims and her legacy lives on in all who support this great charity.
+The statement continued, “Emma reached out, throughout her suffering, to help other cancer victims, and her legacy lives on in all who support this great charity.
 If she were writing this she would, again, ask you to send a donation to Breast Cancer Ireland.
 As many of you will already know, Emma travelled far and wide speaking about cancer and encouraging those afflicted to be open and speak about it.
 She reminded us all that research will eventually find the cures necessary for this complicated, widespread disease.
-We, her family, have lost her but the fight continues, and we urge you to support the fight”
+We, her family, have lost her but the fight continues, and we urge you to support the fight.”

-CEO of Breast Cancer Ireland adds, “It is fitting that at the six-month anniversary of Emma’s passing we are continuing her legacy and honouring her wishes by funding new research and transforming the landscape of breast cancer in Ireland into the future”
+Aisling Hurley added, “It is fitting that at the six-month anniversary of Emma’s passing we are continuing her legacy and honouring her wishes by funding new research and transforming the landscape of breast cancer in Ireland into the future.”

-Breast Cancer Ireland raises significant funding to help speed up breast cancer research discovery times as well as promoting education and awareness on the importance of breast health amongst women of all ages.
+Breast Cancer Ireland raises significant funding to help advance breast cancer research discovery times as well as promoting education and awareness on the importance of breast health amongst women of all ages.